simon300000/bilibili-live-danmaku-api/README.md

 ## Usage

+### As a package

-You need some cookie of the logined user.
+You need some cookies of the logined user.

 ```javascript
 const send = require('bilibili-live-danmaku-api')